 PG&E restores power to 20,000 Northern California customers

-SAN FRANCISCO (AP) — Pacific Gas & Electric Co. has restored power to more than 20,000 customers in Northern California after it shut it off over the weekend to guard against wildfires.
+SAN FRANCISCO (AP) — Pacific Gas & Electric Co. restored power to more than 20,000 customers in Northern California after the company shut it off over the weekend to guard against wildfires amid a heat wave that fueled a blaze still burning in a rural area, officials said Monday.

-PG&E spokesman Jeff Smith said Monday that power to all 20,500 affected customers in Butte and Yuba counties had been restored as of Sunday night.
+Power to all 20,500 affected customers in Butte and Yuba counties was restored by Sunday night, said Jeff Smith, a PG&E spokesman.

 The utility also turned off electricity Saturday morning to 1,600 customers in Napa, Solano and Yolo counties amid windy, dry and hot weather.
 Power to those areas was restored later Saturday.